 Section 18.
 Prohibition Against Change.
 No change in the reorganization herein prescribed shall be valid except upon prior approval of the President for the purpose of promoting efficiency and effectiveness in the delivery of public services.

 Section 19.
 Funding.
 Funds needed to carry out the provisions of this Executive Order shall be taken from the funds available in the Authority.

 Section 20.
 Implementing Authority of the Director-General.
 The Director-General shall issue such rules, regulations and other issuances as may be necessary to ensure the efficient and effective implementation of the provisions of this Executive Order.

 Section 21.
 Separability.
-Any portion or provision of this Executive Order that may be declared unconstitutional shall not have the effect of nullifying other portions or provisions hereof as long as such remaining portions or provisions can still subsist and be given effect in their entirety.
+Any portion or provision of this Executive Order that may be declared unconstitutional shall not have the effect of nullifying other portions or provisions bercon as long as such remaining portions or provisions hercoii as long as such remaining positions or provisions can still subsist and be given effect in their entirety.